mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3823 Scoundrel.md

 Axe –1 +0 Out of range
 Spear –2 +0 –2*

-*: Spears may only be used to attack foes within 4 metres at Short range.
+*: Spears may only be used to attack foes within 4 meters at Short range.

 **Ranged Weapons**